Sk3pper/test-driven-development-by-example/xUnit/ch23_exerciseB/README.md

     if testCaseClass:
         self.testCaseClass = testCaseClass
 ```

-With this change we can decide to pass or not to pass the `testCaseClass` as input argument.
+With this change, we can choose whether or not to pass the `testCaseClass` as an input argument.
-When we pass `testCaseClass` we can proceed to parse it and extract all the tests to add to the suite.
-The rational is that given a testCase name class we try to find all test methods that is all methods that starting with 'test' word.
+When it is provided, we can parse the class and extract all the tests to add to the suite.
+The idea is that, given a test case class, we look for all methods whose names start with the word `'test'`.

 ```python
 def loadTestsFromTestCase(self, testCaseClass):